You are here

 In most cases, these standards reflect years of technical support and committee meetings to forge industry consensus.
 In addition, DOE has supported a number of efforts that are poised to release standards important to the future of SSL, including:

-- ANSI C136, Roadway and Area Lighting Equipment
+- ANSI C136, Standards for Roadway and Area Lighting Equipment

 - CIE TC1-83, Visual Aspects of Time-Modulated Lighting Systems